 As regal as its name suggests, the Imperatus was engineered to be without peer.
 The myrmidon wields a pair of blazing thermal blades to deadly effect, annihilating foes in a flurry of fiery impacts.
 At a distance it musters energy from its field to empower the Halation cannon, a weapon that can direct a concentrated burst of superheated energy with pinpoint accuracy.
 Its most astonishing feature is the Phoenix Protocol, a failsafe system that can rapidly restore the Imperatus to full fighting force.

-- Halation Cannon - Ranged weapon, Moderate range, Above Average POW
+- Halation Cannon - 10" range, POW 14 gun

 - Warjack - All warjacks share the same set of special rules.
 Most notably being big and stompy.

 - Construct - This model is a construct and is not a living model.

 - Bond [Vyros] - If this model begins the game in Vyros's battlegroup, it is bonded to them.
 This model is not considered to be bonded while under your opponent's control.
 While this model is bonded to Vyros and in their CTRL range, Imperatus can run or charge without spending focus.